 The ‘Ivan The Great’ Bell Tower (81 meters) was once the tallest building in Old Moscow.
 At that time, no one was allowed to construct a building in Moscow that was taller than the Bell Tower.
 It was eventually surpassed by the Cathedral of Christ the Saviour (1883).
 Today, it is simply the Kremlin’s tallest structure.

-The Tsar Bell, which sits on a pedestal next to the Great Bell Tower, has the honour of being the largest bell in the world even though it has never been suspended or rung.
+The Tsar Bell, which sits on a pedestal next to the Great Bell Tower, has the honor of being the largest bell in the world even though it has never been suspended or rung.

 The Tsar Cannon is in a similar boat.
-Massive and cast in bronze by a Russian master caster (Andrey Chokhov) in 1586, there is evidence suggesting that the canon might have been fired at least once.
+Massive and cast in bronze by a Russian master caster (Andrey Chokhov) in 1586, there is evidence suggesting that the cannon might have been fired at least once.
 But for the moment, it is mostly symbolic.

 The Kremlin is home to the Grand Kremlin Palace, which was designed to be as impressive in its interior dimensions and opulence as St. Petersburg’s Winter Palace.
 Built in 1839 and previously used to house the Tsar, the Grand Kremlin Palace is supposed to be the President’s official residence.
 But it doesn’t get much use.